-"The support that I have received and the community that is based here is second to none.
-The skills and communications that I have learnt will allow me to go forward and have the best career that I could possibly have."
+"The support I have received and the community that is based here is second to none.
+The skills I have learnt will allow me to go forward and have the best career that I could possibly have."

 "There is loads of support, the staff and all the students are lovely.
 It is a great community to be in."

 In addition to our academic requirements, to be accepted onto a nursing or midwifery programme you must also fulfil a range of additional requirements and expectations to esnure you can practice safely and complete the programme effectively.

 An enhanced DBS clearance prior to starting your course is required so that the public are protected, and their safety can be assured.
 You'll need to provide additional documents to support your DBS application which may include a current passport, valid driving licence, birth certificate and utility bill.